antifuchs/weblog/content/post/2024-04-15-some-useful-types-for-db-using-rust-web-apps.md

 The first item is a very subtle little thing that I wasn't sure would work.
 But it does, and it's really pleasing!
 Introducing `IdType`, a trait that marks a type used for database identifiers.
 Say you have a struct `Bookmark` in sqlite that is has a `u64` as a primary key.
 What prevents you from passing accidentally just about any `u64` (say, a user ID) into a struct and reading any bookmark in the database?
 Right, that's why we make newtypes.

-So you make a newtype that wraps `u64` and define your bookmark struct like so:
+So you make a newtype that wraps `u64` and define your bookmark struct like so[^code-quality]:

+[^code-quality]: Please note that approximately none of the code listed here will compile out of the box.
+Very sorry - this post is meant to provide a basis for a dialog with the rust compiler, not to be an entirely copy/pasteable framework; that would require a bit more boilerplate and wouldn't add much to the quality of the content.
+You are smart!
+You got this!

 ```rust
 struct BookmarkId(u64);